 Loss of Fresh Water

 While there is plenty of water on the planet, it is very much a scarce resource.
 Only 2.5 percent of water resources are fresh water, and just a small fraction of that is available as unpolluted drinking water.

 One of the byproducts of population growth has been stress on freshwater supplies.
 "Water stressed" is defined as a case of demand exceeding the supply of suitable water available.
-According to one report, around 15 percent of the world's population lived in "water stressed" regions in 2016, the amount has been projected to reach 50 percent by 2030.
+According to one report, around 40 percent of the world's population endure water scarcity, and that amount has been projected to skyrocket by 2030 as global demand for water increases by 50 percent.
 Another commentator expects 2/3 of the world's population to be living with water shortages by 2025, which he attributes to population growth.
-Also consider that population growth is most rapid in part of the world where water is in high demand already, such as Africa, Southeast, Southwest, and Central Asia, and Oceania.
+Also consider that population growth is most rapid in part of the world where water is in high demand already, such as Africa and Asia.